glasspage/UnitySync/README.md

 Git must be installed on the computer running Unity.

-After installation, UnitySync adds a **UnitySync** menu to the Unity Editor.
+After installation, a **UnitySync** menu is added to the top bar of the Unity Editor.

 ## Network setup

 UnitySync connects collaborators directly to the host over IPv4.
-Everyone must be able to reach the host through the same local network, a VPN such as Radmin VPN (recommended), or another direct network setup.
+[Radmin VPN](https://www.radmin-vpn.com/) is the simplest way to connect users together, but other direct network setups work as well.

 The default port is **47832**.